 splash The American Venus is a romantic comedy set against the backdrop of a beauty pageant, namely the actual 1925 Miss America contest in Atlantic City.
-The film is the second in which Louise Brooks appeared, and the first for which she received screen credit.
+The film is the second in which Louise Brooks appeared, though the first for which she received screen credit.
+Brooks made something of a splash, and it was this film and her next, A Social Celebrity — in which she was featured alongside leading man Adolphe Menjou, which proved to be her “break-out” roles.

 The stars of the film, which was called a “shape show” by some publications, were Esther Ralston, a renown beauty, and Fay Lanphier, the reigning Miss America.
-Though she had only a small role, Brooks was featured on a lobby card and film poster, as well as in advertisements.
-She was also singled out by a handful of critics.
+Ford Sterling, one of the original Keystone Kops, and Lawrence Gray, were in support.
+Louise Brooks, who had a smaller role and was billed fifth, made a splash.
+Brooks was featured on a lobby card and film poster, as well as in advertisements.
+She was also mentioned in many reviews and singled out by a handful of critics.
 The female critic for the New York Evening Journal noted Brooks’ “distinct screen personality”, while the male critic for the New York World stated Brooks was “better looking than any of the other brunettes now acting in films”.

 STORY SYNOPSIS: